 Intensive agricultural areas of the Swartland, in comparison with extensive agricultural areas, contribute the most to farm households urbanizing.
 Intensive agriculture can be divided into two categories i.e. growing fruit and wine making or intensive agriculture (dairies) and feedlots.
-There are three areas in the Swartland that practice intensive agriculture: Darling, Riebeek Valley and River along the Berg (Broodkraal).
+There are three areas in the Swartland that practice intensive agriculture: Darling, Riebeek Valley and Bera River along the (Broodkraal).
 These areas are more labour intensive than extensive agriculture growing grain.
-The need for inferred in the population either on or off farm housing is Graph 8: Farm worker vs within and between settlement migration, Swartland, 2017 and/or marriageable-age population growth rate trends in Riebeek Valley, Nuwedorp in Darling and Koringberg.
+According to Swartland the Settlement Plan, 2017 - 2022, the need for either on or off farm housing is inferred in the population and/or marriageable-age population growth rate trends in Riebeek Valley, Nuwedorp in Darling and Koringberg.
 The need for housing for farmworkers is illustrated by the migration of farmworkers into Riebeek Kasteel and Abbotsdale as per the graph above.